bugabinga/dotfiles/neovim/README.md

 * learn marks and refactor mark.lua
 * add nu-check to nvim-lint
 * create skeleton-plugin for default file content based on file type (BufNewFile?)
+* make lsp config extensible, so that plugin configs can hook into it (e.g. on_attach)
+* split parts of config into plugins
 * add support for Java multi line string in autopairs
-* split parts of config into plugins
+* pandoc with lua filters for diagrams for generating documents and previewing --> https://github.com/tex/vimpreviewpandoc outside of vim?